dylanon/doggo/README.md

 ## Parked Issues

 - Log still shows even when logged out
+- Delete control icon is off-centre in history view only
 - Inconsistent prop naming when passing to child components

 ## Stretch Goals